dgaydukov/cert-aws/sa/files/sa.md

 Spark supports mid-query fault-tolerance and can recover from such a situation but in order to do that, it needs to do some extra bookkeeping and essentially "plan for failure".
 That overhead results in slower performance when your cluster does not experience any faults.
 Spark Streaming - solution to process/analyze data in real-time.
 On aws if you want to use it you have to provision: kinesis data streams + emr with spark streaming and apache zeppelin
 You can create security configuration (`AWS::EMR::SecurityConfiguration`) where you can enable both data-in-rest (available for both EBS & EMRFS on S3) & data-in-transit encryption, and then assign this config to cluster.
+Encryption - both type supported:
+* data-in-rest - use s3 or ebs disk encryption
+* data-in-transit - use open source TLS encryption library Security Configuration - you can create security config and apply it to multiple clusters:
+* enable s3 encryption
+* local disk encryption (of underlying ebs)
+* data in transit encryption
+* authentication & authorization & iam roles

 ###### ElasticSearch & CloudSearch
 ES - open source search service, it's usually a part of ELK stack.
 You store data on ebs that attached to ES nodes.